Great River Fishing In Ontario Is Hard To Find

 CATCH AND RELEASE IS THE KEY

-Many of the designated USA world class or trophy trout waters are catch and release or have slot limits in effect, and believe it or not, many of these rivers have way, way, better fishing then the vast majority of our trout rivers do now, at least the ones I’ve fished were much better, and not because the rivers were cleaner, simply because they are better managed!
+Many of the designated USA world-class or trophy trout waters are catch and release or have slot limits in effect, and believe it or not, many of these rivers have way, way, way, better fishing than the vast majority of our trout rivers do, at least the ones that I have fished were much better, and it’s not because the rivers in the USA were cleaner, it’s simply because those rivers are better managed!

-So with an ever increasing population, increased pollution and a warming environment, catch and release is more important now than ever before and the groups and clubs mentioned above are the needed voice to make these changes happen.
+So with an ever-increasing population, increased pollution, and a warming environment, catch and release are more important now than ever before, and the groups and clubs mentioned above are the needed voice to make these changes happen.

-But, more can and needs to be done and with your help, your voice and your support it will get done.
+With your help, your voice, and your support, it will get done.

 Now is the time to act, it doesn’t cost much, and it doesn’t require a lot of time and effort, but a little goes a long way when thousands of people get together for one great reason.
-Some of the organizations that help with stream rehabilitation and tree planting.
+These are some great organizations that help with stream rehabilitation and tree planting.

 THE BEST CLUBS TO JOIN

 - Izaak Walton Fly Fishing Club – http://iwffc.ca